veroandreo/grass_opengeohub2019/slides/tgrass_lst/PITCHME.md

 @ol[](false)
 - Data for the session
 - Create time series and register maps
-- Convert from K to Celsius
+- Convert from K to Celsius degrees
 - Temporal operations
 - Temporal aggregations
 - Climatologies and anomalies